MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

 ## Create your upload package

-For development as well as AppSource submission you must create an uploadable package that contains the information to describe your experience.
+For development and AppSource submission you must create an uploadable package that contains the information to describe your experience.
 The package, a .zip file, contains the application manifest and icons that uniquely define your experience.

 To create an upload package, see [Create the package for your Microsoft Teams app](../build-and-test/apps-package.md).